 You have the option to simply improve the air around your indoor space or test it first before taking action.
 While some indicators (like mold presence) clearly signify poor indoor air quality, you may still have to do an indoor temperature test as other indicators may not similarly be obvious.

-Consider buying (in the event that you decide to test first) your own home-air monitoring kit as it’s way cheaper yet quite effective just like the expensive professional tests.
+Consider buying (if you decide to test first) your own home-air monitoring kit as it’s way cheaper yet quite effective, just like the expensive professional tests.

 Tips for good indoor air quality

-2. Ensure proper ventilation by regularly opening your windows, even in the winter.
-This should also apply to when you’re cleaning or decorating.
+2. Ensure proper ventilation by regularly opening your windows, even in the winter, especially when cleaning or decorating.

 4. Keep your home clean and fresh by vacuuming and mopping regularly.
-Also, remember your rugs and carpets when cleaning.
+Also, remember to shake out your area rugs and carpets when cleaning.

 5. Consider taking your woodworking, carving, and painting outdoors to help keep the indoor air fresh.